simdlg/pillol-app-info/README.md

 ## 🛠️ Development status

-The app is in the testing phase.
-It will soon be available in beta version.
+The app is in the closed testing phase.
+If you would like to participate, contact me.

 Thanks for the support!